Lawn tennis. Strawberries and cream. Sun hats. Pimm's. Add a well-organised queue to the mix and you’ve reached peak Brit.

 Here’s a complete list of ticket prices.

 Those with accessibility requirements should call the Ticket Office ahead of time, as there are certain queue/car parking facilities available for mobility-impaired visitors.
 Stewards on the day will also be able to help.
 Check out Wimbledon's accessibility page for more details.

 If you’re considering bringing a giant-sized, hard-edged bag emblazoned with political slogans and filled with knives, you might want to read Wimbledon’s Conditions of Entry.

-Hang on a second, where the hell even is the bloody queue?
+Hang on a second, where even is the bloody queue?

-Do bring: sunscreen, umbrella, water, food for a picnic, books or activities to keep you occupied while you wait, cash for your ticket purchase (on-the-day transactions cannot be made with debit or credit card) and for Pimm's or strawberries and cream.
+Do bring: sunscreen, umbrella, water, food for a picnic, books or activities to keep you occupied while you wait, credit/debit card for your ticket purchase and cash for Pimm's or strawberries and cream.
 Not all retailers take cards and there’s usually a(nother) long queue for the cash points tucked underneath Centre Court.

-Do not bring: selfie-sticks (they’re counted as a prohibited item), barbecues, gazebos, large quantities of alcohol (Wimbledon allows you to bring in one 750ml bottle of wine, or two 500ml cans of beer per person), or a bag larger than 40cm x 30cm x 30cm as this is the maximum size permitted in the grounds (there is a left luggage facility but this also has a maximum size allowance of 60cm x 45cm x 25cm).
-See Conditions of Entry for all prohibited items.
+Do not bring: selfie-sticks (they’re counted as a prohibited item), barbecues, gazebos, large quantities of alcohol (Wimbledon allows you to bring in one 750ml bottle of wine, or two 500ml cans of beer per person), or a bag larger than 40cm x 30cm x 30cm as this is the maximum size permitted in the grounds.
+There are a number left luggage facilities just outside of the grounds for anything larger, which cost £1 per item or £5 for overnight equipment.
+See all prohibited items here.

 For any other queue-related questions, this 30-page (!)
 Wimbledon Queue Guide (PDF, obvs) should provide you with the answer.
 If it doesn’t, what on earth are you asking??